 They have Early Times, Middle Times, and United States History!

-This curriculum is presented in dialogue form!
+This curriculum is presented in dialogue form.
 While it might seem awkward at first, it actually works quite well.
 My kids and I take turns reading it aloud, with me doing one part and them doing the other.
 There’s also the option of listening to the audiobook version.

-In addition to the main text, there is a teacher’s guide, student activity book, timeline, lapbook pages or notebooking pages!
+In addition to the main text, there is an instructor’s guide, student activity book, timeline, lapbook pages or notebooking pages!
 I highly recommend getting the full curriculum package for the level you will be using.

 As of now, Curiosity Chronicles has three levels available that follow the 4-year history cycle with more coming!